Compare Personal Loans

 Write a budget that includes all your living expenses.
 Once you know how much you can comfortably afford in repayments, you’ll be able to gauge how much you can afford to borrow.

 Don’t forget that a loan costs more than just its repayments – there are also other fees and charges.
-Loan establishment fees can be around $250, and there can be additional monthly fees.
+Loan establishment fees can be as much as $380, and there can be additional monthly fees.

 Some banks have a minimum amount you can borrow, such as $3000.
 And many will offer you a larger loan than you need.
 But stick to the amount you want to borrow.